-Nancy Burson’s work is shown in museums and galleries worldwide, and has been including in major exhibitions at The International Center of Photography, New York City; New Museum, New York City; Venice Biennale, Venice; Contemporary Arts Museum, Houston, Texas; and the Museum of Contemporary Photography, Chicago.
+Nancy Burson’s work is shown in museums and galleries worldwide, and has been including in major exhibitions at The Metropolitan Museum of Art, New York City; the Whitney Museum of American Art, New York City; the International Center of Photography, New York City; New Museum, New York City; Venice Biennale, Venice; Contemporary Arts Museum, Houston, Texas; and the Museum of Contemporary Photography, Chicago.
 “Seeing and Believing,” Burson’s traveling retrospective which originated at the Grey Art Gallery at New York University in New York City in 2002, was nominated for Best Solo Show of the Year in New York City by the International Association of Art Critics.

 Best known for her pioneering work in morphing technology (which now enables law enforcement officials to locate missing children and adults), Burson has recently received media attention for her Human Race Machine, which allows viewers to see themselves as a different race.
 Currently there are several Human Race Machines touring the campuses of universities across the United States.
 As a photographer, writer, and inventor, Burson has lectured and taught worldwide, including a visiting professorship at Harvard University and an adjunct position at New York University.